section-engineering-education/engineering-education/articles/react-native-agora-livestreaming-app/index.md

 ### Let's Recap
 1. We set up our Agora Account and created a project using the Project Management Dashboard and acquired the App Id which we later used in the app to initiate the Agora Engine Instance.

-2. We cloned the started code and we passed a UUID when we navigated to the Live screen which is the channel ID used for the Livestream.
+2. We cloned the starter code.

+3. We passed a UUID when we navigated to the Live screen from the Home Screen which is the channel ID used for the Livestream.

-3. We acquired Camera and Microphone permissions from Android to transmit Audio and Video.
+4. We acquired Camera and Microphone permissions from Android to transmit Audio and Video.

-4. We initiated the Agora Engine instance and setup all the necessary configurations for the engine like the Channel Profile and the Client Profile.
+5. We initiated the Agora Engine instance and setup all the necessary configurations for the engine like the Channel Profile and the Client Profile.

-5. We joined the channel using no authentication and the channel ID from the route prop.
+6. We joined the channel using no authentication and the channel ID from the route prop.

-6. We displayed the Local View and Remote View based on who is using the app, the Livestream host, or the audience.
+7. We displayed the Local View and Remote View based on who is using the app, the broadcaster, or the audience.

-7. We added a Share button to share the UUID to others from the Live screen.
+8. We added a Share button to share the UUID with others from the Live screen.

-8. We added a Switch Camera button to switch between the front camera and the back camera.
+9. We added a Switch Camera button to switch between the front camera and the back camera.

-9. We added a Remote Video State Listener to listen to the state changes of the Video Feed from the broadcaster and displayed the feed or the video state message.
+10. We added a Remote Video State Listener to listen to the state changes of the Video Feed from the broadcaster and displayed the feed or the video state message.

 Congratulations, :partying_face: You did it.